galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 This process can be lengthy and resource intensive.
 Future plans for Galaxy include pre-building the client so that the build process is not necessary as long as you run "release" versions of Galaxy.

-The client lives in the Galaxy code under the [client/](https://github.com/galaxyproject/galaxy/blob/dev/client/) directory, and the build process deploys it to the [static/](https://github.com/galaxyproject/galaxy/tree/dev/static/) directory, which we will configure NGINX to serve in this tutorial.
+The client lives in the Galaxy code under the [client/](https://github.com/galaxyproject/galaxy/blob/dev/client/) directory, and the build process deploys it to the [static/](https://github.com/galaxyproject/galaxy/tree/dev/static/) directory, which we will configure a webserver to serve in this tutorial.

 ## Handlers